When you think of Sydney you may not automatically think of bicycles,

 This group is one of several BUGS that hold regular recreational rides

 around Sydney for keen cyclists.
-New and casual members are welcome.

 Details of these rides can be obtained from Bicycle New South Wales.